New Hampton, New Hampshire: Government

-In the New Hampshire Senate, New Hampton is in the 2nd district, represented by Republican Bob Giuda.
+In the New Hampshire Senate, New Hampton is in the 2nd district, represented by Republican Timothy Lang.
 On the New Hampshire Executive Council, New Hampton is in the 1st district, represented by Republican Joseph Kenney.
-In the United States House of Representatives, New Hampton is in New Hampshire's 1st congressional district, represented by Democrat Chris Pappas.
+In the United States House of Representatives, New Hampton is in New Hampshire's 1st congressional district, represented by Democrat Maggie Goodlander.

 Education

 New Hampton is within the Newfound Area School District.
 New Hampton Community School is in New Hampton.
 The district's secondary schools are Newfound Memorial Middle School and Newfound Regional High School, both located in Bristol.